Mongolia Winter Expedition

 Tap to explore

-When winter takes hold of Mongolia, you’ll take part in a traditional Shamanic festival as the landscape turns white and magical.
-Drive your own well-trained husky team through silent forests, ride reindeer in the traditional way with Tsaatan women herders, and try your hand at fat-biking along icy rivers.
+When winter takes hold of Mongolia, you’ll take part in a traditional Shamanic festival as the landscape turns white and still.
+Drive your own well-trained husky team through silent forests, ride reindeer in the traditional way with Tsaatan women herders, experience horseback riding across open steppe and try your hand at fat-biking along frozen rivers.

-Stay in traditional gers (yurts) warmed by log burners alongside nomadic families, sharing authentic, home-cooked Mongolian dishes beneath Mongolia’s winter sky.
+You’ll stay in traditional gers warmed by log burners alongside nomadic families, sharing authentic, home-cooked Mongolian dishes beneath a vast winter sky.

 Hiking